10 Rome's best monuments

 Next to the Colosseum you will find the Roman Forum, another example of the best monuments of Rome that will complete your vision of Ancient Rome along with other tourist attractions of the time such as the Pantheon of Agrippa, the Baths of Caracalla or the Flavian Amphitheater itself.

 The Roman Forum represented the epicenter of public life during the Republic and the Empire.
 It is one of the most interesting places in the city because it is full of temples, palaces, arches and other buildings that are generally in a good state of preservation.
 In fact, walking along the Via Sacra, you can imagine what Rome was like during its heyday more than 2,000 years ago.
-It's amazing!
-There is so much to explore here that you could spend several hours without getting bored.
+There is so much to explore here that I suggest these options:

-This is one of the essential visits to do in Rome and since it is such a popular place, I advise you to get tickets in advance to avoid the long lines of tourists that form at the entrances.
+This is one of the essential visits to do in Rome and being such a popular place, I advise you to get tickets in advance to avoid the very long queues of tourists that form at the entrances.
 In the post about tickets to the Roman Forum you can see how to get them so you don't miss anything.

 8. Sant'Angelo Castle

-I recommend you to buy tickets for Castel Sant Angelore not only for its historical importance and the value of the museum pieces but also because from the terrace of the fortress you will have one of the most beautiful views of the city with the Tiber River, St. Peter's Basilica and the Bridge of Sant'Angelo (one of the most beautiful bridges in Rome) on the horizon.
+I recommend you to buy tickets for the Castel Sant'Angelo not only for its historical importance and the value of the museum pieces but also because from the terrace of the fortress you will have one of the most beautiful views of the city with the Tiber river, St. Peter's Basilica and the Bridge of Sant'Angelo (one of the most beautiful bridges in Rome) on the horizon.

 9. The Catacombs of Rome

-More than sixty catacombs are known in Rome, made up of hundreds of kilometers of subway galleries, housing thousands of tombs.
-In the popular imagination, the catacombs were the hiding place where the first Christians took refuge fleeing the imperial persecutions, but in reality they were cemeteries where the Christians buried their dead and only in very exceptional cases served as an occasional refuge to celebrate the Eucharist.
+More than sixty catacombs are known in Rome, consisting of hundreds of kilometers of subway galleries, housing thousands of tombs.
+In the popular imagination, the catacombs were the hiding place where the first Christians took refuge fleeing the imperial persecutions, but in reality they were cemeteries where the Christians buried their dead and only in very exceptional cases did they serve as an occasional refuge to celebrate the Eucharist.

 Of all the catacombs in Rome, only a few can be visited, in particular those with a greater historical interest such as those of St. Callixtus, St. Sebastian or Domitilla (on the Appian Way) or those of St. Agnes or St. Priscilla (north of the city).